nokotamustang/OpenGL_and_Vulkan_3D/README.md

     - Test for the installation by running `gcc --version` or `g++ --version` in a terminal.

     - An additional compiler that replaces `GNU make` is `ninja` developed by _Google_ in 2012.
-This is said to be significantly faster on larger projects, thankfully you can use both but each needs their own build directory.
+This is said to be significantly faster on larger projects, thankfully you can use both as you wish but each needs their own build directory.

     Get it the release from: <https://github.com/ninja-build/ninja>.
 If you want to use this install MinGW first and then copy the `ninja.exe` into the `C:\MinGW\bin` directory.